snicolet/cassio/README.md

 brew install fpc   (for Homebrew) port install fpc   (for Macports)
 ```
-##### Installing PyQt4 for MacOS (short version)
+##### Installing PyQt5 for MacOS (short version)

 - Make sure that you already have XCode downloaded from the App Store
-- Download PyQt4, for instance with one of the following commands:
+- Download PyQt5, for instance with one of the following commands:
 ```
-pip3 install pyqt4 pyqt4-tools     (for pip3)
+pip3 install pyqt5 pyqt5-tools     (for pip3)
-brew install pyqt4                 (for Homebrew) port install py39-qtpy4            (for MacPorts)
+brew install pyqt5                 (for Homebrew) port install py39-qtpy5            (for MacPorts)
 ```
 - Check that PyQt downloaded properly by opening up the Python3 interpreter
 and typing the following command:
 ```
-import PyQt4.QtGui
+from PyQt5.QtWidgets import QApplication
 ```
 _TODO: suggestions welcome for short instructions on how to install FreePascal+
-Python3+PyQt4 on Windows or Linux_
+Python3+PyQt5 on Windows or Linux_